gwenevieve/lcbo-api-website/README.md

 # lcbo API

-a small project using lcbo api and jquery to pull in results via keyword
+a responsive website that fetches data from the lcbo api

 * html5
-* api
+* lcbo api
 * jquery
 * scss (flexbox)
+* middleman
+* responsive

+TODO

+* create a blog
+* change api call to an async / await
+* get stores to display